jbferet/prospect/paper/paper.md

 which is automatically loaded with the package.
 Multiple functions in the package `prospect` expect a variable `SpecPROSPECT` as input.
 `SpecPROSPECT_FullRange` is used as default value when this input variable is not defined.
-Users can create a new variable and modify the spectral domain from `SpecPROSPECT_FullRange`.
+Users can adjust `SpecPROSPECT_FullRange` in order to adjust the spectral characteristics for simulation, including spectral domain, sampling or sensor-specicif spectral response.

 These two examples illustrate how to run PROSPECT.
 The function `PROSPECT` identifies the version to be used: PROSPECT-D is used